+You’ll enjoy an intimate and luxurious boutique river experience as guest numbers are in the double figures.
 View the region through the eyes of locals as English-speaking local tour guides provide insight and history.
-Small group shore excursions include the ‘Ghost City’ of Fengdu, a Shennong Stream sampan cruise and a tour of the majestic Three Gorges Dam.
+Small group shore excursions include the ‘Ghost City’ of Fengdu, a Shennong Stream sampan cruise and a tour of the gigantic Three Gorges Dam.

 Tipping is included, as well as some transfers and sightseeing expenses.

 Probably the ultimate bucket list item of all luxury cruises, the iconic Queen Mary 2 is the flagship of the Cunard fleet.
 While not exactly a small ship (it’s in fact the largest ever cruise liner built to date – a massive 345 metres long), no luxury cruising list is complete without listing this grand vessel.

 The Queen Mary 2 cruises all around the world – check out the website to see where you may wish to go and at what times.

 *Please note that Worldcare does not have any commercial arrangements with the above mentioned cruise companies.
 We’ve provided them as examples to help you plan your next great cruise!
 Whilst all care has been taken to check the information provided (as of June 2019), you should check with the individual cruise provider before making any bookings in case details change.
 Policy holders will need to purchase the optional cruise pack for an additional premium to obtain cover for cruising activities.